kubraayvaz/ghost-logger/README.md

 ## 🎯 Purpose

-This project demonstrates modern Java development patterns:
+This project demonstrates modern Java development patterns as an outcome of GitHub Copilot custom coding agents.
+It serves as a learning resource and example project to showcase how Copilot can assist in:

-1. **Java 21 Features**: Virtual Threads, Sealed Interfaces, Records, Pattern Matching
+1. **Accelerating Development**: Automating repetitive tasks and generating boilerplate code.
-2. **Hexagonal Architecture**: Clean separation of domain, API, and infrastructure layers
+2. **Enhancing Productivity**: Providing intelligent suggestions for complex implementations.
-3. **Type-Safe Design**: Sealed interfaces eliminate runtime classification errors
+3. **Exploring Modern Java Features**: Virtual Threads, Sealed Interfaces, Records, Pattern Matching.
-4. **Structured Concurrency**: Parallel processing with `StructuredTaskScope` (Preview Feature)
+4. **Architectural Patterns**: Implementing Hexagonal Architecture with clean separation of concerns.

-**Target Audience**: Java developers learning modern language features and architectural patterns.
+**Target Audience**: Java developers and enthusiasts exploring the potential of AI-assisted development tools like GitHub Copilot.

 ---